speedie-de/dwm/README.md

 - For other GNU/Linux distributions: make libxftfix

 ### Features
-This build of dwm has been patched pretty heavily with the following patches See docs/patchlist if you want to know what patches are included.
+This build of dwm has been patched pretty heavily.

+See docs/patchlist if you want to know what patches are included.

 ### .Xresources